 InterContinental Hotels Group PLC Announces Transaction in Own Shares

-LONDON, UK / ACCESSWIRE / September 12, 2022 / The Company announces that on 09 September 2022 it purchased the following number of its ordinary shares of 20340/399 pence each through Goldman Sachs International ("GSI") on the London Stock Exchange in accordance with the authority granted by shareholders at the Company's Annual General Meeting on 6 May 2022 (the "Purchase").
-The Purchase was effected pursuant to
+LONDON, UK / ACCESSWIRE / September 13, 2022 / The Company announces that on 12 September 2022 it purchased the following number of its ordinary shares of 20340/399 pence each through Goldman Sachs International ("GSI") on the London Stock Exchange in accordance with the authority granted by shareholders at the Company's Annual General Meeting on 6 May 2022 (the "Purchase").
+The Purchase was effected pursuant to instructions issued by the Company on 09 August 2022, as announced on 09 August 2022.

 Date of purchase: